ogunlao/ogunlao/README.md

 </a>
 <br />

 I'm [Sewade Ogun](https://ogunlao.github.io/), a Machine Learning Research Engineer 🚀 from Lagos, Nigeria.
-I'm currently a Teaching Assistant at the [African Institute for Mathematical Sciences](https://nexteinstein.org/) under the African Masters in Machine Intelligence program 🙍🏽‍ and an ML Researcher Intern[@ubenwa_ai](https://www.ubenwa.ai/).
+I'm currently a Teaching Assistant at the [African Institute for Mathematical Sciences](https://nexteinstein.org/) under the African Masters in Machine Intelligence program 🙍🏽‍ and an ML Research Intern[@ubenwa_ai](https://www.ubenwa.ai/).
 Beside's working with data, I enjoy traveling.

 **Talking about Personal Stuffs:**